coinbase/coinbase-wallet-sdk/docs/add_to_existing_app.md

   }
   ```

-7. Click the Coinbase Wallet button to connect
+7. **Click the Coinbase Wallet button to connect**

-8. Make more requests!
+   - If you have the Coinbase wallet extension enabled, that will be the default connection method.
+Disable it to see the option to connect via smart wallet.
+   - The Coinbase wallet popup will allow users to choose their connection method:
+     - Create and connect a new smart wallet
+     - Connect with an existing smart wallet via passkey
+     - Connect with Coinbase Wallet mobile app via QR code scan
+   - Once connected, your app will display the connected status, wallet address, the current chainId, and a disconnect button.

+1. **Make more requests!**

-- See all wagmi hooks with examples here: https://wagmi.sh/react/api/hooks
+   - You can find everything you need here: https://wagmi.sh/react/api/hooks